Demographic models

 plot_model(model, log = TRUE, proportions = TRUE)

-Part 3: Simulating genomic data
+Exercise 3: Simulating genomic data

 Note: Tree sequence provides an extremely efficient means to store and work with genomic data at a massive scale.
 However, you can always get simulated data even in traditional file formats, such as VCF, EIGENSTRAT, or a plain old table of ancestral/derived genotypes.

 There are two simulation engines built into slendr implemented by functions msprime() and slim().
 For traditional, non-spatial, neutral demographic models, the engine provided by the msprime() function is much more efficient, so we’ll be using that for the time being.
-However, from a popgen theoretical perspective, both simulation functions will give you the same results for any given compiled slendr model (up to some level of stochastic noise, of course).
+However, from a population genetics theoretical perspective, both simulation functions will give you the same results for any given compiled slendr model (up to some level of stochastic noise, of course).

 Note: Yes, this means you don’t have to write any msprime (or SLiM) code to simulate data from a slendr model!